How to Apply for Duplicate RC?

 The copies have to be Attested by MLA/Nigam Parshad/Gazetted officer/Public Notary.

-On receipt of all required documents with the application, the registering authority may issue a duplicate RC which has a clear mark of “Duplicate" on it.
+On receipt of all required documents with the application, the registering authority may issue a duplicate RC that has a clear mark of "Duplicate".

-Note* Explore more articles and information on at RenewBuy.
+Note* Explore more articles and information on RTO at RenewBuy.

 Avoid paying hefty amounts for your vehicle damages.
-Choose the right .
+Choose the right motor insurance